rehierl/node-tree-outliner/3-basic-design/3-7-0-design-8.md

 `n6-9`).
 Because of that, `s6-9` no longer are subsections to `s2-5` and, as such, independent to those sections.

-Note that the tree of sections now contains two rtl-paths:
+As a result, the tree of sections now contains two rtl-paths:
 `(s0,s2,s3,s4,s5)` and `(s0,s6,s7,s8,s9)` (`s1` does not exist
 because `n1` is no longer a sectioning node).